poooi/poi-plugin-ezexped/README.md

 - Partially Migrate to Blueprintjs.
 Fixing some style issues.
 - Early support on A4, B2, B3, B4 and 41-44 (Credit to @Sunev)
+  By "early" we meant the requirement are mostly correct except for the case that they aren't.
+- Update resource income on several expeditions.
+  Note that due to wikiwiki and wikia having conflicting info, this update is not meant to be entirely accurate.

 ### 1.6.4